smohansarma/calculator-app/README.md

-# calculator-app
+# Calculator App

-A simple calculator built with HTML, CSS, and JavaScript
+This is a basic calculator built using HTML, CSS, and JavaScript.
+It supports addition, subtraction, multiplication, and division operations.

+## Features
+- Clean UI using CSS Grid
+- Button click functionality
+- Input display and result output
+- Clear (`C`) and Evaluate (`=`) support